cardmagic/classifier/README.md

 ## Persistence

 Save and load classifiers with pluggable storage backends.
-Works with Bayes, LSI, and kNN classifiers.
+Works with Bayes, LogisticRegression, LSI, and kNN classifiers.

 ### File Storage